Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 - You have the message specification of your business partner at hand.
 - You are currently creating the line item definition and have entered the necessary data in the *Settings* tab, see [Create basic definition settings](./01_ManageDefinitions.md#create-basic-definition-settings).

+    > [Info] You cannot save the definition until you have entered the settings in the file settings tab.

 - You have prepared the line item export in the header file definition, see [Prepare line item export](./02_ManageHeaderFileSett.md#prepare-line-item-export).
 - You have prepared the data mapping for the line items, [Prepare data mapping for the line items](#prepare-data-mapping-for-the-line-items).